esync-network/docs/docs/merchants/index.md

 ### Step 1: Register your eCredits eWallet App Account

-- Download the eWallet App from the [App Store or Google Play](https://link.ecredits.com/app/install)
+- Download the eCredits Wallet App from the [App Store or Google Play](https://link.ecredits.com/app/install)
 - Open the app and click "Sign Up"
 - Enter your email and password.
 Accept the Terms of Service and Privacy Policy
 - You'll receive a confirmation code via email.
 Enter this code in the app to complete the account creation process